-LTIFR is a calculation of the number of lost-time injuries per one million hours man-worked.
-During the reporting period, K&S maintained a high level of safety with 3 injuries (2022 injuries: 2), 0 fatalities (2022 fatalities: 0), and a LTIFR of 1.08 (2022 LTIFR: 0.66).
-K&S will be working on further improvement of LTIFR.
+Lost Time Injury Frequency Rate (LTIFR) is a calculation of the number of lost-time injuries per one million hours man-worked.
+During the reporting period, K&S recorded 4 injuries (2023 injuries: 3), and 1 fatal accident, for the first time over the past five years, and a LTIFR of 1.38 (2023 LTIFR: 1.08).
+K&S remains committed to further improving its LTIFR.